-It is simply not given attention and, as mentioned, a person gets used to everything new quite quickly, so it can happen that the regular newsletters, with which we secretly try to attract potential customers to buy, remain unopened.
+Written information is simply not given attention and, as mentioned, a person gets used to everything new quite quickly, so it can happen that the regular newsletters, with which we secretly try to attract potential customers to buy, remain unopened.

-But this is purely our own speculation, although this is one of the reasons why we recommend mainly putting emphasis on an email marketing strategy that communicates with the customer who has already made a purchase - because that is where the real value for him begins, such as professional after-sales service, exclusive offers, content that is not available to others or whatever distinctive treatment that moves him towards our loyal customer status.
+Sure, this is purely our own speculation, but this is one of the reasons why we recommend mainly putting emphasis on an email marketing strategy that communicates with the customer who has already made a purchase – because that is where the real value for him begins.
+Some examples include professional after-sales service, exclusive offers, content that is not available to others or whatever distinctive treatment that moves him towards our loyal customer status.